-Earn 30,000 American Airlines AAdvantage® bonus miles after making $1,000 in purchases within the first 3 months of account opening*
+For a limited time, earn 50,000 American Airlines AAdvantage® bonus miles after making $3,000 in purchases within the first 3 months of account opening*

 First checked bag is free on domestic American Airlines itineraries for you and up to four companions traveling with you on the same reservation*